Are you looking for the best way to maximize your time during a weekend in Key West? Keep reading – our Key West itinerary has you covered!

 Here, you can learn more about the legendary author and his life while strolling along the beautiful gardens, seeing his Keys home, and even going to the on-site shop to purchase some souvenirs.

 Today, you can visit and tour the home and even see descendants of Hemingway’s 6-toed pet cat on the museum grounds.
-Note that admission is cash only and includes a 30-minute guided tour.

 Address: 907 Whitehead St, Key West, FL 33040